pulo0/school-projects/README.md

 - basic asset/image editing, manipulation using open source program such as InkScape or GIMP
 <br>

-Combining this knowledge you have 100% certainty to pass the test and if you have any doubts while taking the previous exams I hope my answers to the will help :>
+Combining this knowledge you have 100% certainty to pass the test and if you have any doubts while taking the previous exams I hope my answers to them will help :>

 ### Languages in school-project